What is Sexual Exploitation?

 Therefore, if you are under police investigation for a sex crime, your first step is to hire a CSC defense attorney (learn more about what to look for in a criminal defense attorney here).
 It is easier to beat criminal charges if a lawyer guides you in creating a defense and interacting with the prosecution.

-Avoid speaking with the detective or other law enforcement officer because anything you say could be misconstrued and used against you in court (see: what happens if I don’t talk to a detective).
+Avoid speaking with the detective or other law enforcement officer because anything you say could be misconstrued and used against you in court.
 Also, refrain from discussing the incident with your friends and coworkers.
 Additionally, avoid defending yourself in front of others or confronting the alleged victim physically or online.
 Your prospects of escaping a conviction are higher the less you talk about the case.

 Michigan criminal defense attorney Nicole Blank Becker has handled numerous sex crime cases over the years.
 She can represent you if you or a loved one faces criminal charges for a sex crime.
 Once you establish an attorney-client relationship with us at Blank Law, PC, we will assist you in developing a tenacious criminal sexual conduct defense.
 Call us right away for a free case evaluation at (248) 5156583.